simetb/PyExcutorHub/README.md

 - **Execution Status:** Use the `execution_id` to query status at `/executions/{execution_id}`
 - **Parameters:** Passed as environment variables to the container with `PARAM_` prefix
 - **Timeout:** Default 300 seconds (5 minutes)
-- **Isolation:** Each execution runs in a separate Docker container
+- **Isolation:** Each Python execution runs in a separate Docker container

 ### Other Endpoints

-- `GET /programs` - List available programs
+- `GET /programs` - List available Python programs
 - `GET /executions` - List executions
 - `GET /executions/{execution_id}` - Execution status
 - `GET /executions/stats` - Statistics